Raymond.CC Blog

 As you know, whenever you install a piece of software it will install several files and probably registry entries on the system in order to work.
 And this is fine while you’re using it.
-When you choose to uninstall the software, you simply use the programs dedicated shortcut icon or go through ‘Add/Remove‘ or ‘Programs and Features‘ in the Control Panel.
+When you choose to uninstall the software, you simply use the programs dedicated shortcut icon or go through Add/Remove or Programs and Features in the Control Panel.

 Unfortunately, as is the case with just about all versions of Windows, quite often this doesn’t completely remove all traces of the files, folders and registry entries used by the software and these get left on your system.
 While this might not be a major problem at the time, it can cause potential issues down the line.
 This is especially true with system utilities and security software or software which installs a large amount of information and data.
 It’s possibly expected that sometimes a file or two or a registry key is left behind, but sometimes there are literally hundreds or even thousands that remain which isn’t good news for an efficiently run system.

-The majority of users will no doubt know about third party uninstall tools like Revo Uninstaller and IObit Uninstaller, a couple of programs I keep in my USB toolkit.
+The majority of users will no doubt know about third party uninstall programs like Revo Uninstaller and IObit Uninstaller, a couple of programs I keep in my USB toolkit.
 These programs and others like them are especially designed to remove leftover registry information, files and folders after uninstalling a program which the Windows built-in tool doesn’t touch.

 Geek Uninstaller is another free utility to enter this area.
 The program is an entirely portable standalone executable (after unzipping) so is ideal for a pen stick.
-Apart from its clean and easy to use interface, it also supports 30 different languages and has a ‘Force removal’ option to uninstall software that refuses to go through its own uninstaller.
+Apart from its clean and easy to use interface, it also supports 30 different languages and has a Force removal option to uninstall software that refuses to go through its own uninstaller.

 The display is clear and concise with the installed software name, its size and the install date listed, along with a search bar at the bottom if your software list is rather large.
 Press F5 to refresh the display at any time.
-Starting the removal is simply done by pressing ‘Enter’ on the chosen program, double clicking it, or right clicking and select ‘Uninstall’.
+Starting the removal is simply done by pressing Enter on the chosen program, double clicking it, or right clicking and select Uninstall.

 After going through the programs own uninstall process, Geek Uninstaller will do a scan for leftovers, much like any other software of this type.
 The results window will then give you the opportunity to remove what the programs uninstaller has missed.